YouTube Gaming’s Ryan Wyatt on gaming’s explosive growth in 2020

 10 billion of that was from live streaming.
 There’s a lot of competition happening in live streaming, which is good.
 YouTube Gaming is continuing to grow that business and move forward there.
 We signed streamers this past year.
 We had a lot of great esports tournaments.
 We’re seeing big games in mobile come up.
 It’s a testament to YouTube Gaming being a true global platform when you see games like Garena Free Fire hit the top of that list.
 Minecraft, after all these years, is still on top.
 That’s impressive in its own way.

 My background is in esports.
 That always has a special place in my heart.
-To see what we’ve done on the esports side, where effectively every major esports tournament is now on YouTube, either exclusively or not–I think we’re the best place to watch, because of live DVR and our living room experiences and so forth.
+To see what we’ve done on the esports side, where effectively every major esports tournament is now on YouTube, either exclusively or not — I think we’re the best place to watch, because of live DVR and our living room experiences and so forth.

 I talk to creators, and some people feel like it’s too late to become a creator and get involved.
 The numbers we released–around 80,000 gaming creators hit 100,000 subscribers this year.
 300 gaming creators hit 10 million subscribers.
 Two or three years ago, we’d give a diamond play button for 10 million subscribers to a couple of creators each year.
 Now there were 300 who got one this year.
 You’re seeing the breadth of how many people are creating.
 We have 40 million YouTube channels creating gaming videos this year.